 Trustees of The Duke Endowment in Charlotte have approved more than $16 million in 35 new grants to organizations in North Carolina and South Carolina.
 Read the news release.

-A grant from The Duke Endowment will help Danbury Community Church provide much-needed gathering space for community outreach.
+A new grant from The Duke Endowment will help Efland United Methodist Church expand its food ministry.
 Read more.

 Spartanburg Regional Healthcare System’s Pelham Medical Center and Union Medical Center have received gold stars for their success in creating tobacco-free workplaces.
 Read more.

 A new home visiting program provides a nurse to help moms and their babies.
 Read more.

 A new grant will help Tucker’s Grove United Methodist Church in Iron Station, N.C., renovate its historic preaching arbor.
 Read more.